HawkN113/CQRS.pattern/README.md

 ![](content/cqrs-pattern.png)

 __Command = Instruction__.
 A command is an instruction, a directive to perform a specific task.
 It is an intention to change something.
-Handling a command should result in one transaction on one aggregate; basically, each command should clearly state one well-defined change.

 Commands represent the intention of changing the state of an entity.
-They execute operations like Insert, Update, Delete.
+They execute operations like `Insert`, `Update`, `Delete`.

-The commands are interpreted by the CommandHandlers and they return an event, which can be a successful event or a failure event.
+The commands are interpreted by the `CommandHandlers` and they return an event, which can be a successful event or a failure event.
 If the command succeeds it will create a successful event, and if the command fails it will create a failure event.
 For example:
 ```csharp
 public sealed class CreateUserCommand: ICommand